Jonxslays/wordpress-dev/README.md

 you should visit in your browser after running docker-compose to complete the WordPress installation.

+When filling the Database credentials, use the same username/password combo you used in the `.env`, and use `wp-mysql` as the host.
+This connects to the `wp-mysql` docker container.

 ## License

 This repository is licensed under the